7 Best Cycling Rides in Ontario

 Wildwood is also home to a bike wash station as well as a bike maintenance and repair station so you don’t have to be worried about repairs or putting a dirty bike back into your vehicle.

-The Great Trail (aka the Trans-Canada Trail)
+The Trans-Canada Trail)

 Before your start, consider fueling up at The Indigo Lounge, then hopping on the trail down the street on Tillson Ave.
 Pop into Makkink’s Flower Farm (entrance right on the trail) to grab a freshly cut bouquet or sign up for the pick-your-own experience along your ride!